 We called the company Sapporo Produkte in honor of the upcoming 1972 Winter Olympics in Sapporo, Japan, & also, in anticipation of the (soon-to-be-disastrous) ’72 Summer Olympics in Munich.
-The city was digging a new U-bahn subway line along the nearby main street in anticipation of the Summer Games…grey memories of slogging along craggy sidewalks through mud & snow during that interminable winter, the first I’d experienced as a SoCal gal.
+The city was digging a new U-bahn subway line along the nearby main street in preparation for those Games…grey memories of slogging along craggy sidewalks through mud & snow during that interminable winter, the first I’d experienced as a SoCal gal.
 It was bone-numbing f…ing freezing in that basement.

-Eventually, winter melted into Fruhling: one fine morning, we collected my sister Nancy from her dorm on the other side of town & drove west to Teufen, Switzerland, to liberate our younger sister Sandy for a few hours from her ghastly boarding school: the housemothers were a-twitter but there was no overruling fast-talking Deutsch boys.
+Eventually, winter melted into Fruhling: one fine morning, we collected my sister Nancy from her dorm on the other side of town & drove west to Teufen, Switzerland, to liberate our younger sister Sandy from her ghastly boarding school for a few hours: the housemothers were a-twitter but there was no overruling fast-talking Deutsche boys.
 We fervently hoped our parents, in Madrid at the time, wouldn’t get word of the Boarding School Security Breach.